aisystant/docs/docs/en/systems-thinking-introduction/systems-levels-creation-chains-areas-of-interest/perform-modeling-5-5-creation-chains.md

 title: 'Perform Modeling: 5.5.
 Creation Chains'
 ---

-# Perform Modeling: 5.5.
+# Conduct Modeling: 5.5.
 Creation Chains

-**Review the example in the first line.
+Review the example in the first row.
 Fill in the empty cells in the rows following the example.
-If you lack the knowledge to select the necessary words and labels (names), use ChatGPT or Google, or consult familiar experts.**
+If you lack sufficient knowledge to select the appropriate words and designations (names), use ChatGPT, Google, or consult with familiar experts.

-**Provide examples from work and personal projects.**
+Provide examples from both professional and personal projects.

-**In the modeling workspace, find the corresponding task by number and complete all its points.**
+Locate the corresponding task by number in the modeling workspace and complete all its sections.